ludocode/onramp/core/cg/0-asm/README.md

 This means the code layout is a bit unconventional: almost all of the code is in header files only.
 These still include each other naturally.
 If there would be a circular dependency between header files, we move the necessary declarations into `common.h`, which is ultimately included first.

 This code is written in [Onramp Minimal C (omC)](../docs/minimal-c.md).
 Since we don't have structs, it uses "emulated structs" [as described in cci/1](../../cci/1-opc/README.md#emulated-structs) to store instructions.

+## Optimizations

+The optimizations performed are organized into passes.
+We try to combine as many optimizations into each pass as possible in order to minimize the number of passes.

+These are the passes and optimizations implemented so far:

+- Forward scan
+    - Push/pop optimization
+- Forward propagation
+    - Add propagation
+    - Constant propagation
+    - Constant folding
+    - Dead code elimination
+- Block scan
+    - Dead block elimination
+- Backward propagation
+    - Dead store elimination
+    - Trivial jump elimination